-The pension fund financial statements of Kent Pension Fund (the 'pension fund') administered by Kent County Council (the "Authority") for the year ended 31 March 2023 which comprise the Fund Account, the Net Assets Statement and the notes to the pension fund financial statements, including a summary of significant accounting policies are derived from the audited pension fund financial statements for the year ended 31 March 2023 included in the Authority's Statement of Accounts (the "Statement of Accounts").
+We have audited the financial statements of Kent Pension Fund (the 'Pension Fund') administered by Kent County Council (the 'Authority') for the year ended 31 March 2023, which comprise the Fund Account, the Net Assets Statement and notes to the pension fund financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/ LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23.